flutter/website/src/docs/development/tools/devtools/memory.md

 DevTools Memory page lets you peek at how an isolate is using memory at a given moment.

-Memory profiling consists of six parts, each increasing in granularity:
+Memory profiling in DevTools consists of 3 main functions:

-* Memory overview chart
-* Android-only memory chart (via Android's ADB tool)
-* Event timeline e.g., garbage collection (GC) events, user memory tooling interactions)
-* Monitor of Allocations&mdash;total instances,
-  size and accumulator monitoring to detect memory leaks
-* Track when memory for a particular class is contructed (new instance)&mdash;stack trace of your code
-* Analysis of a Snapshot to detect possible memory problems or Flutter gotchas
+* Charting memory usage statistics and events
-* Snapshot of all live memory class instances and sentinels (instances to be GC'd) and ability to inspect the values of the objects
+* Anaylsis to view all memory via a heap to detect memory issues and inspect objects
+* Allocations to monitor and track (stack trace) specific classes and objects when an allocation occurs

+## Charting memory statistics and events

 At the top-level, when the memory tab is selected memory statistics from the VM are collected.
 These statistics are displayed in the two overview